MaPPmath/mappmath.github.io/pages/hsc/hsc17designers.md

 based upon the theme of your puzzle.
 If you'd also like to design this puzzle yourself, let us know!

+## Game Overview

+So you have some context for the overall game, here is the structure for High School Challenge '16 (HSC17 may have some slight changes which we don't want to spoil publicly).
+You can also review the entire [puzzle booklet][booklet] for yourself if you'd like.

+* Teams
+    * 6-8 high school students
+* Puzzles
+    * Opening Puzzle (run-around challenge, 30 min)
+    * 5 Main Puzzles (solve to short phrases, ~3 hrs total available)
+        * 5 Extra Puzzles (optimization-based, unlocked from Main Puzzles)
+        * Metapuzzle (hidden cryptic puzzle, based on Main Puzzle solutions)

 ## Licensing and Credits

 MaPP believes in copyleft licensing of our materials.
 After the